Introducing Traceable Alpaca™

 The yarn is knit into your sweater

 We work with our team of Peruvian artisans on each design.
-The fabric is crafted using specialized knitting equipment and panels are sewn together to create a flexible, dynamic sweater.
-Each woman signs the sweater that she made.
+The fabric is crafted using specialized knitting equipment and panels are sewn together to create a flexible dynamic sweater.

 06